University of Edinburgh/NHS Scotland Clinical Psychology Training Programme

 The administration of the Programme is conducted by a Programme Team, which includes:

-Dr David Gillanders - Academic Director & Senior Lecturer
+Dr David Gillanders - Senior Lecturer and Head of Section

 Dr Paul Graham Morris - Lecturer

 Dr Ingrid Obsuth - Lecturer

 Dr Azucena Guzman - Lecturer

 Dr Angus MacBeth - Senior Lecturer

 Dr Clara Calia - Lecturer

 Dr Tim Bird - Postdoctoral Fellow